 About a dozen years ago, I was reading such a book.
 The author, Pastor Ronnie Floyd, wrote a marvelous short book about pastors.
-I was mesmerized as he surely must have read my mind.
+I was mesmerized as he must have read my mind.
 He encapsulated and put better words to many thoughts I had shared for a few years.

 The following four paragraphs are excellent thoughts from Dr. Ronnie Floyd.

 - “Many could do high and great things in the world, but they could not get away from the powerful call of God.
 In fact, even though they honor the office of the President of the United States, most believe that it would be a step down from their God-ordained calling, serving as a local church Pastor, for them to serve as President.
 I love and believe in Pastors because they are giving their lives to make a difference for the gospel of Jesus Christ.
 The vast majority of these men of God are highly committed to advancing the gospel of Jesus Christ.”

 - “Pastors are giving their lives to make a difference.
 Whether a Pastor is bi-vocational or able to serve a church full-time; whether a Pastor leads a small membership church or a large membership church, I have never, and I mean never, met a Pastor who did not want his life to count greatly for God.
 Oh yes, a few may have lost their spark due to the trials of life or the torrential waters of local church ministry, but the vast, vast majority are men who want to make a difference with their lives.”